LINC-BIT/legodnn/README.md

  <img src="https://user-images.githubusercontent.com/73862727/146190146-32de7e60-1406-4f68-8645-f39854b5dc29.png" />
 </div>

-**Process flow**主要分为离线阶段和在线阶段。
+**Architecture of legodnn** is split into offline stage and online stage.

 Offline Stage：
-- At offline stage, the `block extrator` extracts the raw blocks from orginal model,and pass them to the `decendant block generator` to generate descendant block.Then `block retrainer` retrain the descendant blocks.Finally,`block profiler` profile all blocks' informations about accuracy and memory.
+- At offline stage, the `block extrator` extracts the raw blocks from orginal model,and feeds them to the `decendant block generator` to generate descendant block.Then `block retrainer` retrain the descendant blocks.Finally,`block profiler` profile all blocks' informations about accuracy and memory.

 Online Stage：
-- At online stage, the `latency estimator` estimate the latency of each block at edge device,then pass the estimate latency with the information about accuracy and memory at offline stage together to the `scaling optimater` to select blocks optimally.Finally,`block swicher` replaces the corresponding blocks in the model with the selected blocks at runtime.
+- At online stage, the `latency estimator` estimate the latency of each block at edge device,then pass the estimate latency with the information about accuracy and memory together to the `scaling optimater` to select blocks optimally.Finally,`block swicher` replaces the corresponding blocks in the model with the selected blocks at runtime.

 **Module details**